 Mount the Soap Dish

-Press the soap dish in place.
-As before, work quickly.
+Quickly press the soap dish in place.
 Hold the soap dish firmly in place for at least five minutes.
-Maintaining pressure at this point is key to achieving a firm bond.
+It's important to maintain pressure at this point to achieve a firm bond.

 Clean Around the Soap Dish

 Use a rag to carefully wipe away the excess epoxy.
 Most of any excess should have landed on the painter's tape.